bookingagentapp/operating-system/glossary/Glossary.md

 ### Tenant

 A single organization using the BookingAgent system.
-Each tenant has its own isolated database with users, companies, and configurations.
+Each tenant has its own isolated database with users, and configurations.
 See [[concepts/multi-tenancy]].

 ### Central Database